jepstein-eagle/adaptable/packages/adaptableblotter-react-aggrid/README.md

 #### Optional

-- renderGrid: (gridOptions: AgGrid GridOptions) => AgGridReact - can specify a custom render function for AgGridReact
 - render|children: ({ grid, blotter}) => ReactNode - can specify a custom render function that is called with the rendered grid and blotter, and can be used to change the layout of the component, and render additional elements or change blotter/grid order
+- onReady(blotter) - function prop called after the blotter is instantiated and ready to use
 - agGridTheme: string - defaults to 'balham'.
 Can be used to give the AgGridReact wrapper element a corresponding theme className
 - onThemeChanged: (blotter, arg: IThemeChangedEventArgs)
 - onSearchChanged: (blotter, arg: ISearchChangedEventArgs)